 The easiest, and most common, way to get involved in team sports is to form a team of your own.
 It could be you and some friends, maybe the people of your residence hall or the neighbors in your apartment complex, as long as they are all students, faculty and/or staff, or an eligible spouse/partner, of The University of Iowa.
 Student organizations such as fraternities and sororities, as well as other campus groups, often put together teams.
 Ask your organization at its next group meeting.
 To find out how many players you will need for a complete team, check out each sport’s rules prior to registration.

 How to Register a Team

 Almost all of our registration is done using the website IMLeagues.com.
-Information on how to create a team using IMLeagues can be found here or outside the Intramural Sports Office in E216 Field House.
+Information on how to create a team using IMLeagues.com can be found by checking out each sport’s information form here or by picking up an information form on the Main Deck of the Field House.
 Registration is quick and easy.
-The key is to know registration windows, and get your teams put together and ready-to-go before the deadlines.
+The key is to know registration time-frames, and get your teams put together and ready-to-go before the deadlines.
 Then when all your teammates have been added to the team roster, you can simply pay the entry fee, select a spot in the league or division, and you will be ready to go.
 Be sure to check out upcoming sports and registration dates using our Intramural Sports Schedule.